Shane203/CS3505_team_1/README.md

 # CS3505_team_1
-Team 1's Git repository for Ludo\n
+Team 1's Git repository for Ludo

 which require python3 and pygame installed